mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_RESOURCE_GROUP.html.md

     - The name of the tablespace you set the limits for.
 Use `*` to set limits for all tablespaces.

-    - The values for `rpbs` and `wpbs` to limit the maximum read and write sequential disk I/O throughput in the resource group, in MB/S. The default value is `MAX`, which means there is no limit.
+    - The values for `rpbs` and `wpbs` to limit the maximum read and write sequential disk I/O throughput in the resource group, in MB/S. The default value is `max`, which means there is no limit.

     - The values for `riops` and `wiops` to limit the maximum read and write I/O operations per second in the resource group.
-The default value is `MAX`, which means there is no limit.
+The default value is `max`, which means there is no limit.

-:   If the parameter `IO_LIMIT` is set to -1, it means that `rbps`, `wpbs`, `riops`, and `wiops` are set to `MAX`, which means that there are no disk I/O limits.
+:   If the parameter `IO_LIMIT` is not set, the default value for `rbps`, `wpbs`, `riops`, and `wiops`s is set to `max`, which means that there are no disk I/O limits.
+In this scenario, the `gp_toolkit.gp_resgroup_config` system view displays its value as `-1`.

 > **Note** The parameter `IO_LIMIT` is only available when you use Linux Control Groups v2.
 See [Configuring and Using Resource Groups](../../admin_guide/workload_mgmt_resgroups.html#topic71717999) for more information.